jmihaljevic04/spring-boot-demo/README.md

 APIs) where we are expecting response immediately and consciously blocking further process.
 Async is done via RabbitMQ pub/sub mechanism in cases where response and execution time is not necessary, for example triggering to send an email or process something.

+### Flyway

+Project is using default naming schema for Flyway migrations: `Vx.x__migration-description.sql`

+First version represents major project version and should be in sync.
+So, it can be said that migrations are grouped by major project version.
+Second version is plain iterating number of migration.

+### OpenAPI (Swagger)

+Application has available OpenAPI UI, for example at: _localhost:8080/api/swagger-ui.html_.
+It can be only accessed by existing user (authentication is required).